 "I came here to play"

 "Russia was the only place where I was offered to be a starting setter.
-I wanted to play, not be a second choice."
+I wanted to play, not to be a second choice."

 "I didn't want to go to a weaker team.
 I prefer to fight for medals in Russia."